The Course

 Through sustained study of drawing, perspective, color theory, composition, and the behavior of light on forms, I gradually developed a technique capable of representing reality in all its luminous beauty.

-Now I’m ready to share it with you, saving you precious time and money - teaching you in this 4-week Live Online Course; Become a Realist Painter Without Art School.
+Now I’m ready to share it with you, saving you precious time and money - teaching you in this 4-week Live Online Course: The Realist Still Life Method.

 Working with Linda…